lucasleeio/crypto-com-qa-challenges/README.md

 ### Running the test

-1. Change current working directory into `task2`

-        cd task2

-2. Run the test with behave
+Run the test with behave.

-        behave
+    behave ./task2/features

 ### Design details